 Antiquities looted in Syria and Iraq are sold on Facebook

-Facebook is being used by networks of traffickers to buy and sell looted antiquities, the BBC has learned.
+Facebook is being used by networks of traffickers to buy and sell looted antiquities.

 Private groups also discuss how to illegally excavate ancient tombs, according to research by academics.